marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 }
 ```

-Export the new BNA using the Export button on the bottom left.
+Click the Export button to save the Business Network Archive file locally.
 ![update the bna gif](/static/bna/update_bnf.gif)

 ## Verify the existing network
-Before we update the network let's verify the existing information using.
-Notice it doesn't have the Coffee model yet.
+We can verify the current business logic using the following command.
+Notice it does not have the Coffee model yet.

 ```
 $ composer network list -c admin@carauction-network